woheller69/weather/README.md

 This application is forked from Privacy Friendly Weather (https://github.com/SecUSo/privacy-friendly-weather) a privacy friendly weather app.
 The original function has been modified to support the new OpenWeather One Call API, which provides a lot more features, like rain forecast for the next 60 minutes, hourly forecasts for the next 2 days, 8 day week forecasts, etc. In addition a rain radar functionality powered by RainViewer API (https://www.rainviewer.com/api.html) has been added.
+More weather categories were added, most images and icons were replaced.
 The widgets have been removed.
 A chart showing forecasts for the next week has been added.

 As One Call API only allows 1000 calls per day an own OpenWeatherMap API key is mandatory.